-Consulting support of this nature will provide the leadership team with renewed clarity and confidence; and a greater sense of control over the organization's destiny.
-At lower levels, distributed leaders and their teams will be better engaged with organizational strategy, feel greater clarity of purpose and ownership of plans.
-The organization will increase its momentum.
+This will provide executive leaders at all levels with renewed clarity and confidence; and a greater sense of control over the organization's destiny.
+At lower levels, distributed leaders and their teams will be better engaged with and aligned to organizational strategy, and feel greater ownership of and confidence in plans.

 How well is your organization designed?
 Is it really designed to be scalable and optimised to achieve your vision, execute your strategy and fulfil your purpose?
 Or has it just evolved — perhaps not in the most considered manner?

 Some people equate organization design with its structure describing it as lean, flat or hierarchical.
 However, the design of an organization is much more than the lines joining boxes on a structural wiring diagram.
 It involves aligning and integrating an organization’s structure, resources and systems together with the policies and processes through which work gets done, mythologies are formed, behaviour influenced and people enabled.
 It integrates strategic intent and the organizational ‘framework’, with tactical actions and role-relationships.